Download the full PDF for New Mexico

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in New Mexico remained unchanged at 57.8 percent in June.
+The labor force participation rate in New Mexico fell to 57.6 percent in September from 57.7 percent in the prior month.

 The 10-year high for the labor force participation rate in New Mexico was 58.3 percent occurring in September 2016, and the 10-year low was 54.1 percent in April 2020.